MatthewDun/Port-Scanner-v1/README.md

 # Port-Scanner-v1
-This is a port scanner created by Matthew Dunnavant.
+This is a port scanner web app created by Matthew Dunnavant, built with Flask.

 A port scanner is an application that probes a server/host for open ports.
 It starts with sending a client requests to a range of server port